husky-helen/ObyGaze12/README_code.md

 ## 2. Feature Extraction

 We extracted features by using 2 models.
-Path to the clips, embeddingd are stored in FeatureExtraction/arg_pars.py.
-Please replace our path with yours or call the main files by passing your own paths.
+Some parameters are set in FeatureExtraction/arg_pars.py.
+Please replace ours with yours or call the main files by passing your own parameters.
+In the **FeatureExtraction folder** there is an **environment.yml** file which can be used to create a conda environment with the libraries needed to run python files.

 ### 2.1.
 XCLIP
 ```